 9. Price to Earnings Ratio (P/E)

+This could sound like complicated investment terminology, but it's quite simple.
 This is a company's market value per share and a way by which companies are valued.
 It's calculated by taking the current stock price and dividing it by the company's earnings per share.

 Dummies.com further breaks it down as "The price-to-earnings ratio or P/E indicates how much investors are willing to pay for each dollar of profit they stand to earn per year.